MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-update.md

 ---
-title: Manage hardware submissions
+title: Update a hardware submission
-description: Learn how to manage view your hardware submission details, including status, packages, certification info, and shipping labels. ms.topic: article ms.date: 04/24/2022
+description: Learn how to update hardware submission details, including status, packages, certification info, and shipping labels. ms.topic: article ms.date: 04/24/2022
 ---

-# Manage hardware submissions
+# Update a hardware submission

-Using the hardware dashboard, can view and manage your hardware submission details, including status, packages, certification info, and shipping labels.
+Using the hardware dashboard, can view and update hardware submission details, including status, packages, certification info, and shipping labels.

 ## Prerequisites